ArfyK/tournesol-recommendation/README.md

 ## `recommendation.py`
 This file contains the recommendation algorithms:
   - `deterministic_greedy` which greedily optimizes the objective function F;
-  - `random_greedy` which, broadly speaking, samples the videos one by one using the probability distribution exp(T*F(S)) where T is a temperature parameter and F(S) is the objective value of the current bundle.
+  - `random_greedy` which, broadly speaking, samples the videos one by one using the probability distribution exp(F(S)/T) where T is a temperature parameter and F(S) is the objective value of the current bundle.
   - `random` uniformly samples the bundle.
 It can sample from the whole dataset or only from the set of videos scoring above some given quantile.
 Two types of scoring are available : the tournesol score (default) et the "aggregated score".
 The aggregated score of a video is a score that aggregates its tournesol score and the score of secondary criteria in a way resembling the objective function.

 When run as a script it compares the `deterministic_greedy`, `random_greedy` and `random` algorithms using the parameters